plausible/website/_posts/2022-01-16-is-google-analytics-illegal.md

 image: /uploads/is-google-analytics-illegal.png
 image-alt: Is Google Analytics illegal?
 ---
-Plausible Analytics is incorporated, built and hosted in the EU with all visitor data exclusively processed on servers owned and operated by European providers.
+Plausible Analytics is incorporated, built and hosted in the EU with all visitor data exclusively processed on servers and cloud infrastructure owned and operated by European providers.
 If Google Analytics no longer allows you to fulfill the legal requirements that apply to you, do check us out.

 1. Ordered list
 {:toc}